NSAF Event Specific Athlete Development Applications

 Selected athletes will be required to commit to attending all clinics, as well as the NSAF's New Balance Nationals Outdoors in June, 2015.
 They must also keep a training log and submit their log and training video clips twice monthly to the NSAF Kultan Keihas Coaches, Jeff Gorski and Barry Krammes.
 Athletes must also maintain their fitness level throughout the season and place the Javelin at the top of their primary sports priority.

-Selected recipients will be notified by September 1, 2014.
+Selected recipients will be notified by the end of October, 2014.

 The NSAF will be selecting athletes to be part of the 2014-15 Project Triple Jump elite athlete team.
 It is open to those who are freshman or sophomores in the Fall of 2014.